 Robert T-I. Shin

-As the Director of Beaver Works, which is jointly chartered by MIT Lincoln Laboratory and the MIT School of Engineering, Dr. Shin is responsible for directing the overall mission of the center.
+As the director of Beaver Works, which is jointly chartered by MIT Lincoln Laboratory and the MIT School of Engineering, Shin is responsible for directing the overall mission of the center.
 This facility supports project-based learning experiences and is open to all MIT students, faculty, researchers, and Lincoln Laboratory staff.
 It provides spaces for collaborative concept development and tools for hands-on fabrication of innovative prototypes.
-In 2014, Dr. Shin received the Irwin Sizer Award for the Most Significant Improvement to MIT Education in recognition of his vision and significant efforts that led to the establishment of the MIT Lincoln Laboratory Beaver Works.
+In 2014, Shin received the Irwin Sizer Award for the Most Significant Improvement to MIT Education in recognition of his vision and significant efforts that led to the establishment of MIT Lincoln Laboratory Beaver Works.

-Prior to his appointment as the Head of the ISR and Tactical Systems Division, Dr. Shin led the Homeland Protection and Tactical Systems Division, overseeing the Air Vehicle Survivability Evaluation Program (Air Force Red Team); Rapid Capability Technical Assessment Program (Air Force Blue Team); Counterinsurgency and Counterterrorism programs, Homeland Security and Homeland Air Defense programs, Chem/Bio Defense programs, and FAA Air Traffic Control Technology programs.
+Prior to his appointment as the head of the ISR and Tactical Systems Division, Shin led the Homeland Protection and Tactical Systems Division, overseeing the Air Vehicle Survivability Evaluation Program (Air Force Red Team); Rapid Capability Technical Assessment Program (Air Force Blue Team); Counterinsurgency and Counterterrorism programs, Homeland Security and Homeland Air Defense programs, Chem/Bio Defense programs, and FAA Air Traffic Control Technology programs.

-Dr. Shin holds SB, SM, and PhD degrees in electrical engineering from MIT.
+Shin holds SB, SM, and PhD degrees in electrical engineering from MIT.